zekaehq/zekae-contracts/README.md

 # ZeKae protocol
 > Comprehensive DeFi protocol

-## Yield bearing Stablecoin concept
+## Yield bearing Stablecoin
+Stake a Liquid Staking Token like `stETH` to mint `zUSD` which can be used anywhere and pegged to $1 by an Oracle.